gici-uab/v2f_codec/v2f_prototype_c/docs/user_manual.md

 parameters set in `v2f_codec` file.
 When not provided, these values are read from the definition in `v2f_codec`.

+For 2D data, the -w argument must be passed to inform the decoder of the number of samples in each row.
+Note that the -y argument of the encoder is not present in the decoder.

 It is the coder-decoder pair's responsibility to employ the same `v2f_codec` /parameter combination to allow reconstruction of the expected output.